 The diving culture in the region is very independent, so if don’t have your own tanks or equipment, or you’re a visitor, you’ll need to hire these.
 Both the Scuba Doctor and Extreme Water Sports are open from 7.30 am in the summer months and can provide you with everything you need, including tank and equipment hire.

 So that’s it.
-Don’t let the logicistics and cold water turn you off, because once you encounter these beauties you’ll be totally in love!
-We’ll most likely be back next weekend!!
+Don’t let the logistics and cold water turn you off, because once you encounter these beauties you’ll be totally in love!
+And it’s a great little side trip to add to your next visit to Melbourne!